MiguelRipoll23/microsoft-loop-exporter/README.md

 # Microsoft Loop Exporter

-A Node.js tool to export all items in a Microsoft Loop workspace to PDF files automatically.
+A Node.js tool to export all pages in a Microsoft Loop workspace to PDF files automatically.

 ## Demo